Suyash021/Internshala_Projects/Regression/README.md

 ## **Problem Statement**: ##

 o We have to make a Regression model to forecast hourly bike rental demands.

+o We will build the model using the combined historical usage pattern with the weather data.

 o For testing and training the model we will use the test.csv and train.csv .